 As a small independent agency, the NBA provides an environment that empowers staff to take direct responsibility for delivering significant outcomes in a challenging and ever changing industry.
 We espouse to foster an environment of diversity, enthusiasm and leadership, with a strong work ethic.

 NBA is also supported by an advisory board.
 Visit NBA Board for more information.

-The NBA activities are guided by three key planning documents that are endorsed by Governments:
+The NBA activities are guided by two key planning documents that are endorsed by Governments:

 - NBA Statement of Expectations and Intent